 This idea is great for a coastal area where you can utilize some crushed shells to establish a no-frills driveway with interesting textures that is still functional.
 The creator of these plans said he was able to get one cubic yard of crushed seashells for about $50 from a local supplier, which is a great low-cost option.

 Related Post: Egg Shell Art

 This simple driveway does have two disadvantages: Shells aren’t super comfy to step on with bare feet, and they are prone to pesky weeds.

 Concrete Slab Driveway Ideas

-If you want a big driveway and are willing to sacrifice some grass to get it, check out this concrete slab driveway that’s reminiscent of a giant puzzle.
+If you want a big driveway and are willing to sacrifice some grass to get it, this concrete slab driveway that’s reminiscent of a giant puzzle might be your best option.
 For more visual interest, the sleek gaps between the concrete slabs could be filled with pea gravel or a drought-tolerant ground cover.
-The only downfall with this driveway idea is that it might require a bit of maintenance to keep all those cracks weed free.
+The only downfall with this driveway idea is that it might require a bit of maintenance to keep all those cracks and patterns weed free.

 Resurfaced Concrete Driveway

 Maybe your driveway doesn’t need to be entirely overhauled but could benefit from a facelift.
 This DIY project costs a little under $700 and results in a smooth finish that’s sealed for protection against the elements.